denoland/std/semver/README.md

 - `eq(v1, v2)`: `v1 == v2` This is true if they"re logically equivalent, even if
   they"re not the exact same string.
 You already know how to compare strings.
 - `neq(v1, v2)`: `v1 != v2` The opposite of `eq`.
-- `cmp(v1, comparator, v2)`: Pass in a comparison string, and it"ll call the
-  corresponding function above. `"==="` and `"!=="` do simple string comparison, but are included for completeness.
+- `cmp(v1, comparator, v2)`: Pass in a comparison string, and it'll call the corresponding function above. `"==="` and `"!=="` do simple string comparison, but are included for completeness.
 Throws if an invalid comparison string is provided.